8.5.1 Eligibility for Training Services

 Funding

-• whether the participants are individuals with barriers to employment;15
+- whether the participants are individuals with barriers to employment;14

-• the size of the employer, with an emphasis on small businesses;16
+- the size of the employer, with an emphasis on small businesses;15

-• the quality of employer-provided training and advancement opportunities, such as if the training is for an in-demand occupation and will lead to an industry-recognized credential;17
+- the quality of employer-provided training and advancement opportunities, such as if the training is for an in-demand occupation and will lead to an industry-recognized credential;16

 AND

-• other factors the local WDB may determine to be appropriate, such as the number of employees participating, wage and benefit levels of the employees (both at present and after completion), and relation of the training to improving the participant's competitiveness in the labor market.18
+- other factors the local WDB may determine to be appropriate, such as the number of employees participating, wage and benefit levels of the employees (both at present and after completion), and relation of the training to improving the participant's competitiveness in the labor market.17

-The Trade Adjustment Assistance (TAA) Program allows reimbursement to employers up to 50 percent of the wage rate for OJTs, while WIOA allows up to 75 percent reimbursement.
-When a WIOA participant is co-enrolled in TAA and receives OJT, WIOA may reimburse employers any additional amount needed to bring the total reimbursement to employers up to 75 percent.19 In this circumstance, because TAA must be the primary source of assistance for workers covered by a TAA certification, the TAA Program would cover the first 50 percent of the wage reimbursement and WIOA would cover the remaining portion.
+The Trade Adjustment Assistance (TAA) Program allows reimbursement to employers up to 50 percent of the wage rate for OJTs, while WIOA allows up to 90 percent reimbursement in certain circumstances.
+When a WIOA participant is co-enrolled in TAA and receives OJT, WIOA may reimburse employers any additional amount needed to bring the total reimbursement to employers up to the WIOA reimbursement rate.19 In this circumstance, because TAA must be the primary source of assistance for workers covered by a TAA certification, the TAA Program would cover the first portion of the wage reimbursement and WIOA would cover the remaining portion.
 See section 13.1.2. for more details on funding coordination for co-enrolled participants.

 OJT and Apprenticeships